How to Negotiate and Settle Allstate Insurance Claims

 Soft tissue injuries such as whiplash are the most common injuries sustained after a car accident and the easiest for a defense lawyer to convince a jury into not believing the plaintiff.
 By fighting them aggressively, Allstate forces a car wreck lawyer to decide whether he is really willing to gamble his money on a case that has a higher chance of losing simply due to juror bias against personal injury claimants.

-Rarely should you accept the very first offer an adjuster makes you.
-In our experience, they often make a another move and then a final offer after the initial offer.
+Do not accept the first offer an adjuster makes on your claim.
+In our experience, they often make another move, and then a final offer after the initial offer.

 How Much Will Allstate Pay For Pain and Suffering?

-As mentioned, Allstate uses Colossus to determine the value of your pain and suffering in the run-of-the-mill whiplash cases.
+Allstate uses Colossus to determine the value of your pain and suffering in the run-of-the-mill whiplash cases.
 The amount is based upon how other cases have fared at trial with similar injuries in the same jurisdiction.
-Thus, there is no exact prediction, However, because they have a tendency to cut or “reduce” your medical bills for what they consider “reasonable and customary” charges, the offer they make you will often not feel like there is any consideration for your pain and suffering.
+Thus, there is no exact prediction.
+However, because they tend to cut or “reduce” your medical bills for what they consider “reasonable and customary” charges, the offer they make you will often not feel like there is any consideration for your pain and suffering.

-Should I Hire a Car Accident Lawyer to Fight Allstate?
+Should I Hire a Lawyer to Fight Allstate?

+Only you can make this decision.
 An insurance adjuster’s job is to minimize the amount the insurance company pays out.
 If you do not provide the right documentation, you claim value will likely suffer.
-At Simmons and Fletcher, P.C., we handle car accident insurance claims against Allstate on a regular basis.
+At Simmons and Fletcher, P.C., we handle car accident insurance claims against Allstate regularly.
 Our attorneys know what evidence can be important to a Colossus evaluation.
-We can also work to negotiate down the cost of your medical bills and medical liens in order to maximize your recovery.
+We can also work to negotiate down the cost of your medical bills and medical liens to make you a recovery.
 Allstate Insurance Co. has well-trained adjusters and lawyers on their side.
 Shouldn’t you have someone on your side?
 Consultations are always free at Simmons and Fletcher, P.C.
 Why not discuss your case with us today?
 If you decide not to hire us, nothing was lost.
 If you decide to hire us, we front all of the legal expenses and we do not charge a fee or get reimbursed our expenses unless we make a recovery for you.